Recently, graduation season has seen the University of Cape Town, upper campus, Jameson Hall abuzz with smiles, gowns and degree scrolls.

 -African National Congress under Albert Luthuli later to Nelson Mandela.

-For instance the protest Sharpeville in 1960 led by the Pan Africanist Congress was a call for black unity to against the use of the passes and restricted freedom of movement in the native land of Africans.
-Several similar protests took place leaving several massacres in their wake but by 1976 the youth of Soweto took the forefront against being educated in Afrikaans and being provided inadequate schooling facilities.
-The Bantu Education Act of 1953 as a policy was to educate black people enough to just be workers, laborers and servants only where in the schools black people attended it was law for medium of instruction in schools to be English and Afrikaans.
-That of which majority of the population did not speak or understand due to the poor education.
+For instance the protest Sharpeville in 1960 led by the Pan Africanist Congress was a call for black unity against the use of the passes and restricted freedom of movement in the native land of Africans.
+Similarly, several protests took place leaving massacres in their wake but by 1976 the youth of Soweto took the forefront.
+By demonstrating throughout the streets of Soweto against being educated in Afrikaans and being provided inadequate schooling facilities.
+The Bantu Education Act of 1953 as a policy was to educate black people enough to just be workers, laborers and servants for the white population.
+Schools attended by black people by law had the medium of instruction be English and Afrikaans.
+That of which majority of the population did not speak or understand.
 H.F.
 Verwoed, a significant National Party leader, justified it by stating:

 “There is no place for the African in the European community above the level of certain forms of labour.
-It is of no avail for him to receive a training which has as its aim, absorption in the European community”
+It is of no avail for him to receive a training which has as its aim, is the absorption into the European community”

 When the said “European community” is established in a country with a black majority population (on the continent of Africa with millions of Africans) that are even recognized by the racist law as Natives.
 The question is then…